bonitasoft/bonita-application-directory/README.md

 * An application descriptor for Bonita Application Directory app (`applications/bonita-application-directory.xml`)
 * The layout without menu as a development artifact
 * The UI Designer pages development artifacts
-The application pages that are not designed with the UI Designer are already embedded in the Runtime bundle.

 ## Customize the theme